Check out the latest information and advice on coronavirus (COVID-19).

 Members of the public who are considering submitting an application may also wish to seek independent advice from a planning consultant or other professional agent to ensure that applications are fit for purpose on submission.

 All applicants should note that for major developments the City Council’s adopted Supplementary Planning Document relating to Planning Obligations remains in place.

 Most applications require you to pay a fee with the application.
-The fees for applications as levied by Central Government can be found in the Fee Schedule of April 2015 or to check what is the correct fee use the Planning Portal online Fee Calculator.
+The fees for applications as levied by central government can be found in the Fee Schedule of January 2018 or to check what is the correct fee use the Planning Portal online Fee Calculator.

 Communities and Place